ZephyrTransport/zephyr-website/_events/2020-june-panel-data-standards.md

 place: Zoom Webinar - <a href="https://zoom.us/webinar/register/2415899459915/WN_qZCYQ3qGQbGnK9iYMyWOYg">Registration Open</a>
 additional-msg:
 summary:  "
-What are the data standards that we are or should be using?
-What data standards should we be developing?
-<p> Hear about development and use of data standards such as:
+Data standards empower collaboration and help provide the infrastructure for building community tools.
+The purpose of this discussion is to share and discuss data standards for our industry.
+The discussion will introduce standards such as:
 <ul>
-<li>Open Matrix Format</li>
+<li>Open Matrix (OMX)</li>
-<li>General Model Network Specification</li>
+<li>General Model Network Specification (GMNS)</li>
-<li>Open Street Map</li>
+<li>Open Street Map (OSM)</li>
 <li>General Transit Feed Specification (GTFS)</li>
 <li>Project Card Standard</li><ul>
+<p>Following brief presentations on each standard, the panel will discuss relevant issues with data standards, in cooperation with audience participants.

-Organized by Ben Stabler.
+<p>Organized by Ben Stabler.
 "
 ---